kiwindow/SymbolicRegression/README.md

 1. newMaxGD2.xlsx
 2. newMaxGD2.csv

 The contents of them are identical with each other.
 The last column is the dichotomous target variable.
-The rest columns are explanaatory variables.
+The rest columns are explanatory variables.

 ## 2. Quick Start